-If you’re ready to pursue a graduate degree at UNLV or have interest in learning about our admissions procedures, the information contained within these pages will guide the way.
+If you’re ready to pursue a graduate degree at UNLV or have an interest in learning about our admissions procedures, the information contained within these pages will guide the way.
 From eligibility criteria and deadlines to helpful checklists and insider tips, these resources will help put you on the path to a rewarding graduate experience.
+Immigration status does not impact admission to UNLV.

 In most cases, the Graduate College and the academic departments require different documentation as part of your application.
 Please check admissions requirements for your graduate program of interest.
 Many (but not all) require that you upload various documents into your online application before submitting it.
 Some require additional materials be sent to them directly.
 For exact guidelines, please visit your program of interest's website or contact the department.